 Sea level rise has been identified as a regional water issue by the Southeast Florida Regional Climate Change Compact, which includes Palm Beach, Broward, Miami-Dade and Monroe Counties.
-The 4 Compact counties have adopted the sea level rise projections of between 10 and 17 inches by 2040, and between 21 and 40 inches by the year 2070 for planning purposes in the Southeast Florida region until more definitive information on future sea level rise is available (See the Compact's, "A Unified Sea Level Rise Projection for Southeast Florida, October 2019).
+The Compact communities have agreed to use a sea level rise projection of between 6 and 10 inches by 2030, and between 14 and 26 inches by the year 2060 for planning purposes in the Southeast Florida region until more definitive information on future sea level rise is available (See the Compact's, "A Unified Sea Level Rise Projection for Southeast Florida, October, 2015).
 The potential landward movement of the saltwater intrusion line resulting from the impact of sea level rise may affect future decisions regarding the implementation of capital improvements, requiring mitigation and adaptation strategies to preserve the potable water supply.
 Monroe County's climate change and sustainability consultants have recently summarized hydrologic modeling by the United States Geological Survey that suggests relatively low risk to the FKAA wellfields in Florida City under even the worst-case 2060 sea level rise scenarios.
 However, FKAA continues to monitor the most current data and analysis regarding this issue.

 FKAA is currently in negotiations with Miami Dade County on a shared freshwater treatment facility.
 FKAA's treatment facility has extra capacity and Miami Dade's nearest wellfield cannot treat their potable water to the same quality.
 It is considered highly likely that this partnership will happen, although it isn't settled yet.
 FKAA also operates Reverse Osmosis (RO) facilities in Marathon and Stock Island, with a combined supply capacity of 3 MGD, as an alternative water source for the County.
 Potable water costs are approximately 35x more per gallon when produced at these facilities and are for emergencies and extreme peaks in demand only.
 The Stock Island Plant will be receiving \$30 million in state funding to renovate and upgrade the plant, which should make it more efficient and less costly to operate.